ncreated/argparse-zsh/README.md

-# argparse-sh
+# argparse-zsh

 ### About This Fork

-This is a fork of the [original `argparse.sh` project](https://github.com/yaacov/argparse-sh), tailored specifically for ZSH on macOS.
+This is a fork of the [original `argparse.sh` project](https://github.com/yaacov/argparse-sh), tailored specifically for ZSH on macOS 🧑‍💻.
 This version enhances the original by adjusting its utility to ZSH, providing a more targeted and refined tool for macOS users.

-Special thanks to [Yaacov](https://github.com/yaacov), the author of the original `argparse.sh` project, for creating foundation!
+🍻 Special thanks to [Yaacov](https://github.com/yaacov), the author of the original `argparse.sh` project, for creating foundation!

 ### Introduction